 Macron creates three super ministries to lead coronavirus recovery

-France is creating three beefed-up ministries for finance, social affairs and the environment in response to the coronavirus shockwaves convulsing the economy, part of a reshuffle by Emmanuel Macron as he recasts his presidency.
+France is creating three beefed-up ministries for finance, social affairs and the environment to respond to the coronavirus shockwaves convulsing the economy, as Emmanuel Macron attempts to recast his presidency.
+In a cabinet reshuffle days after Macron's party took a drubbing in local elections, Elisabeth Borne will take charge of an enhanced Labour and Social Affairs ministry just as the worst economic depression in decades unravels gains on unemployment.

-Macron's chief of staff Alexis Kohler said Bruno Le Maire would stay at the helm of a Finance Ministry tasked with steering France out the worst economic depression in decades, now in full control of the budget.
-Elisabeth Borne will take charge of an enhanced Labour and Social Affairs ministry just as the downturn unravels Macron's hard-fought gains on unemployment and the president seeks to reset relations with unions and voters after waves of protests.
-She previously led the Ministry for Ecological and Inclusive Transition.
+Macron is also seeking to reset relations with unions and voters after waves of protests.
+Borne, who successfully pushed through changes to French railways in the face of union opposition, will be in charge of sensitive pension reforms.

 ALSO READ